Maxdeoro/NextJsProject/README.md

 Web application on Next.js with custom routing.
-Use node.js 18.18.0 .
+Use Node 18.20.5 .